mtdagar/HoroscopePredictions/README.md

 # HoroscopePredictions
-## A Horoscope Prediction App based on Aztro API
+A Modular Horoscope Prediction App based on the Aztro API

 # Screenshots